cepdnaclk/e19-3yp-smart-supermarket-navigation-system/docs/user_manual/docs/owner_manual.md

 > If the system experiences any other issues not listed above, try restarting both the Sensor Module and the Display Module.

 > If the problem persists, contact customer support for troubleshooting assistance or to arrange for repair or replacement.

+### 3 Admin Interface

+#### PURPOSE

+The admin interface serves as a comprehensive management tool tailored for supermarket owners.
+Its primary objective is to enable meticulous tracking and oversight of essential details pertaining to the supermarket's operation.
+Through this interface, supermarket owners can access critical information and manage the layout of the supermarket.

+#### Login

+The individuals with admin-level access to supermarket data, such as supermarket owners and managers, will be able to log in to the system from this interface.
+Authorization for access will be granted through this login process.

+#### Navigation bar

+The navigation bar contains four separate sections, allowing shop owners to navigate to the relevant section easily.

+#### Dashboard

+#### Product Placement